 101 Things to do in Bournemouth – Highcliffe Beach

-Highcliffe Beach marks the most easterly point in the Bournemouth, Christchurch and Poole conurbation.
-It is situated a few minutes walk from the centre of the genteel suburb of Highcliffe.
-The coastal path that runs beneath the cliffs provides a spectacular backdrop for a walk/run.
+Highcliffe Beach, sitting right on the Dorset/Hampshire border, marks the most easterly point in the Bournemouth, Christchurch and Poole conurbation.
+The beach is situated a few minutes walk from the centre of the genteel suburb of Highcliffe.
+There is a coastal path which runs beneath the cliffs, providing a spectacular backdrop for a walk/run.
 However, unlike most of Bournemouth’s beaches, Highcliffe doesn’t have a proliferation of sand.

 Highcliffe Beach from the Car Park